Adamm00/IPSet_ASUS/README.md

 - `firewall ban country status` - Display the selected countries and their source health.
 - `firewall ban country refresh` - Refresh every selected country without changing the selection.
 - `firewall ban asn AS123456 AS654321` - Download and ban the IPv4 ranges announced by one or more ASNs.
+- `firewall ban asn AS123456 AS654321 timeout 1h` - Temporarily ban the ranges of one or more ASNs.
+An optional `comment "text"` follows the lifetime.
 - `firewall unban ip 8.8.8.8 1.1.1.1` - Remove one or more direct permanent or temporary IPv4 rules.
 - `firewall unban range 8.8.8.0/24 1.1.1.0/24` - Remove one or more direct permanent or temporary CIDR rules.
 - `firewall unban domain example.com example.net` - Remove one or more stored manual domain bans without another DNS lookup.